o1-labs/mina-lightnet-docker/DockerHub.md

 #### Single Node Logs

-By default the Mina logging will be redirected into the files located by the following path pattern inside the container:
+By default, logs produced by the Mina processes will be redirected into the files located by the following path pattern inside the container:

 ```shell
 /root/logs/*.log